The EA was not gifted.Workers forced it.

 Jan–May 2025

-UWU takes the 2024 proposal through the Fair Work Commission process.
+The 2024 proposal is taken through the Fair Work Commission process.
 The agreement is not approved.

 Jun–Jul 2025